 The first page of your portfolio should give me a right first impression: I want to see a few screens you designed to check the visual quality and the medium (are these digital/web/mobile projects or not?).
 This is what exactly our tool UXfol.io does: it shows images of your projects on the front page.

 If I like what I see, I can click on a project and dig deeper.
 On a project page, I want to see process, methods, user insights, design decisions, and the triumph of challenge-methods-results.

 I won’t read everything there, just some parts that look interesting.
 I wouldn’t expect to find literature in these texts, or scientific reasoning.
 Just plain explanation of what you did and why.
 I’m pretty easily sold.
 When I see info about the process, methods, user insights, design decisions…..
 (OK, I won’t list them again in this article, you should know them by heart.)

 And just one more thing: I won’t have time to check many projects of yours.
 List the three to five best works in your portfolio.
 No more, no less.

 Summary: How your UX designer portfolio should look?

 So to summarize how to build your UX designer portfolio, the main takeaways of this article:

 - Have an online portfolio.

-- On the front page list the 3-5 best projects of yours with nice screen designs to show off your UI skills.
+- On the front page list the 3-5 best projects of yours with nice project thumbnails of screen designs to show off your UI skills.
 List UX/UI projects only (no print, no branding, etc.).